laytenter/Insider-London/_posts/2019-02-20-an-introduction-to-the-gin-craze.markdown

 Londoners, (particularly the poor of London) began to drink gin in large quantities.
-The slogan above the gin shop in [Hogarth's Gin Lane](“https://www.bl.uk/collection-items/hogarths-grim-depiction-of-a-society-addicted-to-gin-1768”) was “drunk for a penny, dead drunk for twopence, clean straw for nothing’ (clean straw meaning that you could pass out for free on their hay bales).
+The slogan above the gin shop in [Hogarth's Gin Lane](http://www.bl.uk/collection-items/hogarths-grim-depiction-of-a-society-addicted-to-gin-1768) was 'drunk for a penny, dead drunk for twopence, clean straw for nothing' (clean straw meaning that you could pass out for free on their hay bales).
 Gin was drunk in quarts (quarter pints), and a quart would only set you back by one penny.
 Granted, historians argue that gin was likely to be a bit weaker than today's stills, but safer it was not.
 [Additives included turpentine and sulphuric acid](https://www.diffordsguide.com/encyclopedia/1058/bws/history-of-gin-1728-1794-londons-gin-craze).